annab0503/CEIR/README.md

-Writing Sample can be found at the following link: https://rpubs.com/annab0503/1279314
+My writing sample can be found at the following link: https://rpubs.com/annab0503/1279314